-16 more states hope to weigh in on Idaho abortion lawsuit
+17 more states hope to weigh in on Idaho abortion lawsuit

-BOISE, Idaho — Sixteen more states are asking to weigh in on the U.S. Department of Justice’s lawsuit against Idaho over its strict abortion ban.
+BOISE, Idaho — Seventeen more states are asking to weigh in on the U.S. Department of Justice’s lawsuit against Idaho over its strict abortion ban.

 The Justice Department sued the Republican-led state of Idaho earlier this month, saying the abortion ban set to take effect Thursday violates a federal law requiring Medicaid-funded hospitals to provide “stabilizing treatment” to patients experiencing medical emergencies.